 I also pointed out that AEG/WP’s source material for the 15% assumption consisted only of marketing information, and I suggested that a few brags from a few DPC companies is not a sound basis for public policy decisions.

 I spoke with the actuary who was on the AEG/WP team; he made clear that his role did not include validating the 15% assumption.

 I noted that the AEG/WP sourced low monthly fees to a set of direct primary care providers who had sharply lower fees than the providers to whom AEG/WP sourced its claim of downstream cost reduction.
 I suggested that an analyst seeking to establish cost-effectiveness would be well-advised to draw both cost data and effectiveness data from the same sources.

 Not a penny of the savings in the AEG/WP report can be achieved unless direct primary care will significantly reduce downstream care costs.
-There is no sound evidence in the sources on which the AEG/WP authors relied that direct primary care can even manage to cover its own added cost, even if direct primary care even if were priced at $70 and would stay at the level for a decade.
+There is no sound evidence in the sources on which the AEG/WP authors relied that direct primary care can even manage to cover its own added cost, even if direct primary care were priced at $70 and would stay at the level for a decade.

 1/13/2020 Update.
 See this post for some cost-adjusted data that suggests that direct primary care has net positive effects.

 Here’s a chronological list of posts relating to AEG/WP’s “Healthcare Innovations”.